Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

 We now present a technique for deriving lower bounds for universally truthful mechanisms, based on Yao's principle~\cite{Yao}.
 Consider a zero-sum game with two players.
-Let the \texttt{"}row player\texttt{"}'s strategies be the various different instances of a specific problem, and let the \texttt{"}column player\texttt{"}'s strategies be all the deterministic truthful mechanisms for solving that problem.
+Let the row player's strategies be the various different instances of a specific problem, and let the column player's strategies be all the deterministic truthful mechanisms for solving that problem.
 Let entry $g_{ij}$ in the matrix $G$ depicting the game be the approximation ratio obtained by the algorithm of column $j$ when given the instance of row $i$.

-Recall that every randomized mechanism that is truthful in the universal sense is a probability distribution over deterministic truthful mechanisms.
-The \texttt{"}natural\texttt{"} approach for proving a lower bound for such randomized mechanisms is to find an instance of the problem on which every such randomized mechanism cannot achieve (in expectation) a certain approximation factor.
+Recall that every universally-truthful randomized mechanism is a probability distribution over deterministic truthful mechanisms.
+The straight-forward approach for proving a lower bound for such mechanisms is to find an instance of the problem on which every such mechanism cannot achieve (in expectation) a certain approximation factor.
 By applying the well known Minimax Theorem to the game described above we get that an alternate and just as powerful way for setting lower bounds is to show that there is a probability distribution over instances on which any deterministic mechanism cannot obtain (in expectation) a certain approximation ratio.

-We demonstrate this technique by proving a $2-\frac{1}{m}$ lower bound for universally truthful mechanisms for the scheduling problem.
-Our proof is based on finding a probability distribution over instances of the scheduling problem for which no deterministic truthful mechanism can provide an approximation ratio better than $2-\frac{1}{m}$.
-To show this, we shall exploit the weak monotonicity property of truthful deterministic mechanisms (as discussed in Subsection~\ref{sub-deterministic}).
+We demonstrate this technique by proving a $2-\frac{1}{n}$ lower bound for universally truthful mechanisms for the scheduling problem.
+Our proof is based on finding a probability distribution over instances of the scheduling problem for which no deterministic truthful mechanism can provide an approximation ratio better than $2-\frac{1}{n}$.
+To show this, we shall exploit the weak-monotonicity property of truthful deterministic mechanisms (as discussed in Subsection~\ref{sub-deterministic}).